Protected Cultural Heritage

 The aim is to encourage care for these objects and collections and to make and keep these publicly available to the extent possible.

-The amount of the Cultural Heritage Preservation Grant will be determined per application.
+The amount of the Protected Cultural Heritage grant will be determined per application.
 The Mondriaan Fund will finance up to 60 percent of the project.

-In addition to the General Terms and Conditions, Cultural Heritage Preservation Grants are subject to the following conditions:
+In addition to the General Terms and Conditions, the Protected Cultural Heritage grant is subject to the following conditions:

 - Applications must be submitted by the owners or managers of a protected object or protected collection.